Hinged dissection: History

 The concept of hinged dissections was popularised by the author of mathematical puzzles, Henry Dudeney.
-He introduced the famous hinged dissection of a square into a triangle (pictured) in his 1907 book The Canterbury Puzzles.
+He proposed in 1902 the hinged dissection of a square into a triangle and C.W.
+McElroy submitted the famous four-piece solution (pictured) that Dudeney published in his 1907 book The Canterbury Puzzles.
 The Wallace–Bolyai–Gerwien theorem, first proven in 1807, states that any two equal-area polygons must have a common dissection.
 However, the question of whether two such polygons must also share a hinged dissection remained open until 2007, when Erik Demaine et al. proved that there must always exist such a hinged dissection, and provided a constructive algorithm to produce them.
 This proof holds even under the assumption that the pieces may not overlap while swinging, and can be generalised to any pair of three-dimensional figures which have a common dissection (see Hilbert's third problem).
 In three dimensions, however, the pieces are not guaranteed to swing without overlap.